jrizza88/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+ I learned that express is a lightweight and flexible framework that works with Node.js.
+Express is used for the backend.
+Express allows developers to work with all types of Middleware(thirdparty, customer, error).
+I also learned about route handlers that tells the server to go to a specific endpoint.

 - [ ] Describe Middleware?

+Middleware is a function within Express that allows you to run a set of code to meant to extend the benefits of Express.
+It can be third-party, customer or error based.
+It helps to make code more modular.
+Middleware can be sent to the request object to engage with changes before moving on to the next middleware.

 - [ ] Describe a Resource?

+Resources are things that clients can access.
+RESTful standards are the go to standard.
+Everything used in APIs are considered resources.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return status updates, such as 200, 201, 404 and 500 so that someone can know if a request was sucessful, a server error or if the client/user did something to cause the error.

 - [ ] How can we partition our application into sub-applications?

+    We can use a router to accomplish this.

 ## Project Setup